-Components are intended to be integrated through the Qualification process to create a new End Product or Subsystem product type.
-This can only be done through the Qualification Process with Required Testing in Launch Studio.
-Components give members the flexibility to make changes to the Bluetooth® design and indicate those changes to their design through updates made to the Implementation Conformance Statement (ICS) while still being able to inherit test evidence from the original Component's assessment (see the testing section below for more information and restrictions).
+Components are used to create a new End Product or Subsystem product type.
+This can only be done through the Qualification Process with Required Testing path in Launch Studio.
+Components give members the flexibility to make changes to the Bluetooth® design.
+Changes to a design are indicated by updates made to the Implementation Conformance Statement (ICS).
+Components may inherit test evidence from the original Component's assessment for unchanged features (see the testing section below for more information and restrictions).

 Qualifying With a Component Assessed to an Older TCRL